 - Only courses completed with a minimum mark of 'C' will be considered for transfer credit.
 For some programs, the minimum mark can be higher than a 'C'.

-- Please note that all courses are under time limitations, which are specific to each course and program.
-This means that courses you're seeking transfer credit for must have been completed within a certain period prior to credit being granted; that period varies for each course and program.
-The transfer credit and PLAR officer will provide information specific to your situation once you've submitted a transfer credit request.
+- All courses are under time limitations, which are specific to each course and program.
+This means that the courses must have been completed within a certain period prior to transfer credit being granted.
+For detailed time limitation information by course type, please check the document that corresponds to your program start date:

 - For credit granted, refunds will be processed by the student accounts department and will be returned in the same method of payment the tuition was originally paid with.

-- In some cases, approved transfer credit can drop you to part-time status.
-It is your responsibility to confirm how many credits you need to remain as a full-time student if you have a work permit, Alberta Works funding, or a student loan.
+- In some cases, approved transfer credit can drop you to part-time status (click here for more information).
+It is your responsibility to confirm how many credits you need to remain as a full-time student if you have a student loan or a Temporary Foreign Resident – student work permit.

-- If you are denied transfer credit, you may appeal the decision by writing to Assistant Registrar Lorrie Keon.
+- If you are denied transfer credit, you may appeal the decision by writing to Assistant Registrar for Admissions, Testing, and Enrolment Services.
 The appeal must explain why an exception should be made, despite the transfer credit policies that exist.
-The assistant registrar's decision is final.
+The Assistant Registrar's decision is final.

 Need more information?